 Below you’ll find only the most probable reasons for specific leaf problems in African violets.
 I haven’t covered every eventuality, but it should be a good place to start your enquiries!

-Click your issue below to go straight to the section and find the most likely cause.
+Click your issue below to go straight to the section and find the most likely cause of your plant’s problems.

 - 1. My African violet has drooping leaves